Vellappally Natesan

-Vellapalli Natesan is the General Secretary of SNDP Yogam and SN Trust.
+Vellappally Natesan is the Former General Secretary of SNDP Yogam and SN Trust.
 He is a leader of Ezhava community in Kerala.
 He has been elected as the chief executive of the SNDP meeting for three consecutive times.

+He was awarded the Padma Bhushan in 2026 for his contributions to social service.

+Early life

-He is a businessman and he was born on 10 September 1937, at Kanichukulangara in Alappuzha district.
+He was born on 10 September 1937, at Kanichukulangara in Alappuzha district.
 His parents are Vellapally Keshavan Muthalali and Devaki Amma.
 Natesan is the seventh of their twelve children.
 Preethi is his wife.
 His son Thushar Vellappaly is the president of BDJS, a political party in Kerala.